Henry's Crime: Plot

-Working the night shift as a toll collector on a lonely stretch of highway in Buffalo, New York, Henry is a man seemingly without ambition, dreams or purpose; a man sleepwalking his way through life.
+Working as a toll collector on a lonely highway in Buffalo, New York, Henry is a man seemingly without ambition, dreams or purpose; a man sleepwalking his way through life.
 His wife Debbie is not happy with the situation.

-One morning Eddie, a friend, drops by to ask Henry to play in a baseball game, as one of the others is ill, and Henry agrees to.
+One morning Eddie, a friend, drops by to ask Henry to join a baseball game.
 As they drive to the game in Henry's car, Eddie asks Henry to stop at an ATM.
 But Eddie, and two acquaintances also in the car, instead rob the Buffalo Savings Bank, and Henry is arrested as an accomplice.

-Rather than give up the names of the real culprits, Henry takes the fall and goes to jail.
-There his cellmate is the irrepressible Max, a conman who has grown far too comfortable with the familiarity and security of his "idyllic" life behind bars, but one who also helps plant an idea in Henry's mind which will change his life forever: for a man to find his purpose, he must first have a dream.
-Debbie decides to divorce him, and she marries Joe, one of the men who carried out the robbery.
+Rather than give up the names of the culprits, Henry takes the fall and goes to jail.
+His cellmate is the irrepressible Max, a conman who has grown comfortable with the familiarity and security of his "idyllic" life behind bars, but who also helps plant an idea in Henry's mind that will change his life: for a man to find his purpose, he must first have a dream.
+Debbie divorces Henry and marries Joe, one of the men who carried out the robbery.

-Upon his release eighteen months later, Henry finds his purpose.
+Upon his release 18 months later, Henry finds his purpose.
 Having done his time, he decides he might as well do the crime.
-Discovering a long forgotten bootlegger's tunnel which runs from the very same bank to a theater across the alleyway, he convinces the reluctant Max to file for his long overdue parole – to help stage a robbery of the bank.
+Discovering a long-forgotten bootlegger's tunnel that runs from the bank to a theater across the alleyway, he convinces the reluctant Max to file for his long-overdue parole – to help stage a robbery of the bank.

-Max encourages Henry to become an actor in the theater's current production of Anton Chekhov's 1904 play The Cherry Orchard, to assist Max, "volunteering" to work in the theater, in getting access to the tunnel.
-Meanwhile, Henry finds himself falling for the production's mercurial leading lady, Julie.
+Henry becomes an actor in the theater's production of Anton Chekhov's 1904 play The Cherry Orchard, while Max "volunteers" to work in the theater.
+Henry finds himself falling for the production's mercurial leading lady, Julie.

-Debbie's husband Joe is recruited to help clearing the tunnel of mud; he informs Eddie, who insists on participating too.
-Frank, a guard at the bank forced into retirement, helps by informing the robbers when there is a lot of money in the vault.
-During the actual robbery, Eddie uses a gun to try to take all the money himself, but is overpowered by Max and is left behind in the vault.
-As the three make their escape, Henry demands Joe stop the car.
-Henry wishes Max well, and he then returns to Julie.
+Debbie's husband Joe is recruited to help clear the tunnel of mud; he informs Eddie, who insists on participating.
+During the robbery, Eddie tries to take all the money himself, but is overpowered by Max and is left in the vault.
+As the three escape, Henry tells Joe to stop the car, wishes Max well, and returns to Julie.